 - Review of MediShare Privacy

 - Products: Healthcare sharing ministry

-- Privacy: Share member information only for the purposes of providing their service or with permission from the member
+- Privacy: Share member information only for the purposes of providing its service or with permission from the member

-- How it works: Apply online, create an account, present card at service provider’s office, Medishare will determine discounts and sharing eligibility
+- How it works: Apply online, create an account, present card at service provider’s office, and MediShare will determine discounts and eligibility

 - Reviews: Generally good